ivmarkov/rust-esp32-std-demo/README.md

 * The app currently uses PlatformIO as a driver for building the ESP-IDF framework, for linking with the Rust code and for flashing etc.
 * The Rust code is compiled to a static C library, which is then linked against the PlatformIO code to get the final elf & bin executables
-* Since as per above PlatformIO is only used to build the ESP-IDF framework itself, it might be removed as a requirement in future (even though integration with PlatformIO brings other benefits, like eaiser support for multi-langiage (C & Rust) projects)
+* Since as per above PlatformIO is only used to build the ESP-IDF framework itself, it might be removed as a requirement in future (even though integration with PlatformIO brings other benefits, like eaiser support for multi-language (C & Rust) projects)
-* Since the work to integrate the Rust build system with PlatformIO's own build is unfinished, you'll have to first build the Rust side (using the regulat `cargo build --release`) and then trigger the PlatformIO build separately.
+* Since the work to integrate the Rust build system with PlatformIO's own build is unfinished, you'll have to first build the Rust side (using the regular `cargo build --release`) and then trigger the PlatformIO build separately.

 ### Rough steps